Muhammad Iqbal: Persian

 Iqbal's poetic works are written primarily in Persian rather than Urdu.
 Among his 12,000 verses of poetry, about 7,000 verses are in Persian.
-In 1915, he published his first collection of poetry, the Asrar-i-Khudi اسرارِ خودی (Secrets of the Self) in Persian.
-The poems emphasize the spirit and self from a religious perspective.
+In 1915, he published his first collection of poetry, the Asrar-i-Khudi اسرارِ خودی (Secrets of the Self) in Persian, for which he was honored with a British knighthood upon its publication.
+The poems emphasise the spirit and self from a religious perspective.
 Many critics have called this Iqbal's finest poetic work.
 In Asrar-i-Khudi, Iqbal explains his philosophy of "Khudi", or "Self".
 Iqbal's use of the term "Khudi" is synonymous with the word "Rooh" used in the Quran for a divine spark which is present in every human being, and was said by Iqbal to be present in Adam, for which God ordered all of the angels to prostrate in front of Adam.
 Iqbal condemns self-destruction.
-For him, the aim of life is self-realization and self-knowledge.
+For him, the aim of life is self-realisation and self-knowledge.
 He charts the stages through which the "Self" has to pass before finally arriving at its point of perfection, enabling the knower of the "Self" to become a vice-regent of God.

 In his Rumuz-i-Bekhudi رموزِ بیخودی (Hints of Selflessness), Iqbal seeks to prove the Islamic way of life is the best code of conduct for a nation's viability.
 A person must keep his characteristics intact, he asserts, but once this is achieved, he should sacrifice his ambitions for the needs of the nation.
 Man cannot realise the "Self" outside of society.
 Published in 1917, this group of poems has as its main themes the ideal community, Islamic ethical and social principles, and the relationship between the individual and society.
-Although he supports Islam, Iqbal also recognizes the positive aspects of other religions.
+Although he supports Islam, Iqbal also recognises the positive aspects of other religions.
 Rumuz-i-Bekhudi complements the emphasis on the self in Asrar-e-Khudi and the two collections are often put in the same volume under the title Asrar-i-Rumuz (Hinting Secrets).
 It is addressed to the world's Muslims.

 Iqbal's 1924 publication, the Payam-e-Mashriq پیامِ مشرق (The Message of the East), is closely connected to the West-östlicher Diwan by the German poet Goethe.
 Goethe bemoans the West having become too materialistic in outlook, and expects the East will provide a message of hope to resuscitate spiritual values.
 Iqbal styles his work as a reminder to the West of the importance of morality, religion, and civilisation by underlining the need for cultivating feeling, ardor, and dynamism.
 He asserts that an individual can never aspire to higher dimensions unless he learns of the nature of spirituality.
 In his first visit to Afghanistan, he presented Payam-e Mashreq to King Amanullah Khan.
 In it, he admired the uprising of Afghanistan against the British Empire.
 In 1933, he was officially invited to Afghanistan to join the meetings regarding the establishment of Kabul University.